K-Schubert/strava-analytics/README.md

 Different performance markers are analysed to determine whether statistically significant rider progression through key performance indicators is achieved through training.

 # Training Load Analysis
-Fatigue is assessed through volume, power and heartrate analysis.
+Training Load is assessed through volume, power and heartrate analysis.

 # Individual Activity Analysis
 Analysis of every activity is performed to derive in depth insights about the rider's training.